wenboyaoo/dinov3-pspnet-segmentation/README.md

 | 9 | DINOv3 + FPN + PPM (1024 ch) | 0.8162| 0.9061 | 0.9595 |
 |10 | DINOv3 + FPN + PPM (2048 ch) | 0.8180 | 0.9062 | 0.9597 |

----

-## Analysis
+### Analysis

-### Effect of PPM without Resolution Recovery
+#### Effect of PPM without Resolution Recovery

 Directly attaching a PPM to frozen DINOv3 features brings only marginal improvement (Row 2 → 3).
 Compared with the original PSPNet, mIoU is lower while mAcc is higher, indicating degraded small-object discrimination.

-We attribute this to the **large output stride (OS = 32)** of DINOv3 features, where spatial details are severely reduced and PPM pooling bins become excessively coarse.
+This behavior can be attributed to the large output stride (OS = 32) of DINOv3 features, where spatial details are severely reduced and PPM pooling bins become excessively coarse.

----

-### Importance of Output Stride (OS)
+#### Importance of Output Stride (OS)

-Restoring downsampling in the original PSPNet backbone (OS from 8 → 32) leads to a clear performance drop (Row 6 → 7), confirming that **high OS fundamentally limits PSPNet-style context aggregation**.
+Restoring downsampling in the original PSPNet backbone (OS from 8 → 32) leads to a clear performance drop (Row 6 → 7), confirming that high OS fundamentally limits PSPNet-style context aggregation.

 Since DINOv3 is designed to be used as a frozen backbone, structural modification or full fine-tuning is undesirable.
 Therefore, an external multi-scale fusion module is preferred.

----

-### Effectiveness of FPN
+#### Effectiveness of FPN

 Introducing an FPN to fuse multi-stage DINOv3 features and recover spatial resolution (OS = 8) significantly improves segmentation performance (Row 3 → 4 → 5).

-Once the resolution bottleneck is removed, **PPM becomes effective again**, leading to consistent gains in mIoU and accuracy.
+Once the resolution bottleneck is removed, PPM becomes effective again, leading to consistent gains in mIoU and accuracy.

----

-### Impact of FPN Channel Width
+#### Impact of FPN Channel Width

 Increasing FPN output channels improves performance (512 → 768 → 1024), but gains saturate beyond 1024 channels.

-Considering both accuracy and computational cost, **1024 channels** offer the best trade-off and are used as the default configuration.
+Considering both accuracy and computational cost, 1024 channels offer the best trade-off and are used as the default configuration.

----

-## Conclusion
+### Conclusion

-- **DINOv3 ConvNeXt** serves as a strong frozen feature extractor with robust semantic representations.
+- DINOv3 ConvNeXt serves as a strong frozen feature extractor with robust semantic representations.
-- **Output stride (OS)** is the key factor determining the effectiveness of PSPNet-style architectures.
+- Output stride is the key factor determining the effectiveness of PSPNet-style architectures.
-- **FPN effectively resolves the resolution bottleneck** of DINOv3 and enables successful dense prediction.
+- FPN effectively resolves the resolution bottleneck of DINOv3 and enables successful dense prediction.
-- **PPM regains effectiveness only after multi-scale spatial information is restored.**
+- PPM regains effectiveness only after multi-scale spatial information is restored.
-- The final model (**DINOv3 + FPN + PPM**, 1024 channels) achieves **mIoU 0.8162** on VOC 2012, outperforming the original PSPNet by approximately **+5.9% mIoU**.
+- The final model (DINOv3 + FPN + PPM, 1024 channels) achieves mIoU 0.8162 on VOC 2012, outperforming the original PSPNet by +5.9% mIoU.